jasfar/followers-you-know/README.md

 };
 ```

-Install all of the node_modules dependencies:
+Install all of the dependencies:

 ```
 npm install